farling42/fvtt-import-realmworks/README.md

 or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.3.11 Update ChangeLog and compatibleCoreVersion to 0.8.8

+0.3.10 Fix the default location for uploaded asset files (worlds, not world)

+0.3.9 Fix link detection, some spans for links contain class="RWSnippet" rather than just being a plain span.

 0.3.8 Core: Remove use of compendiums.
 Add saving of entered settings.
 Reduce amount of unnecessary code.
 Always expect a top-level folder name to be present.
 Hopefully speed up processing time.